yh15kla9/github-lesser-known-programming-languages/README.md

   - Powerful built-in data processing capabilities.
 - [Gwion](https://github.com/Gwion/Gwion) - A strongly-timed programming language aimed at music creation.
 Heavily inspired by ChucK.
 # H:
-- [Hylo](https://www.hylo-lang.org/) - Hylo (formely Val) is a programming language that leverages mutable value semantics and generic programming for high-level systems programming.
 # I:
-- [Imba](https://github.com/imba/imba) - Imba is a friendly full-stack programming language for the web that compiles to performant JavaScript.
-It has language-level support for defining, extending, subclassing, instantiating and rendering DOM nodes.
 # J:
 - [Janet](https://github.com/janet-lang/janet) - Janet is a functional and imperative programming language and bytecode interpreter.
 It is a lisp-like language, but lists are replaced by other data structures (arrays, tables (hash table), struct (immutable hash table), tuples).
 The language also supports bridging to native code written in C, meta-programming with macros, and bytecode assembly.
 - [Jim](https://jim.tcl.tk/index.html/doc/www/www/index.html) - Jim is an opensource small-footprint implementation of the Tcl programming language.
 It implements a large subset of Tcl and adds new features like references with garbage collection, closures, built-in Object Oriented Programming system, Functional Programming commands, first-class arrays and UTF-8 support.
 All this with a binary size of about 100-200kB (depending upon selected options).